 A support group for single parents has many benefits.
-Mothers identified in a recent study reported that the group environment provides support from other mothers, improved parenting skills, better communication with their children, and improved self-esteem.
+Mothers identified in a recent study reported that the group environment supports other mothers, improved parenting skills, better communication with their children, and improved self-esteem.

-Joining a support group that consists of other people in your same situation is always good.
-You benefit most from a group that is comprised of people that you can learn from and get a different insight from.
+Joining a support group that consists of other people in the same situation is always good.
+You benefit most from a group comprised of people you can learn from and get a different insight from.
 Parenting methods vary by age, religion, culture, and economics.
 Try to find a group that matches your situation as closely as possible.
 Make sure it’s the best fit for you and your family’s needs.
 A support group of like-minded parents will benefit you most.

-A great benefit of attending a support group for single mothers is knowing that you are forming a network of support.
+A great benefit of attending a support group for single mothers is knowing that you are forming a support network.
 Support groups provide just that – support.
 Knowing that you are not alone is a great de-stressor.
-Having a support system that is there to catch you when you fall, and offer different opinions and advice on parenting is immeasurable.
+Have a support system to catch you when you fall and offer different opinions and advice on parenting.

 Another great benefit to joining a support group for single parents is gaining an additional child care option.
-As you get to know the members of the group you can make note of the parents who share your same parenting beliefs.
+As you get to know the group members, you can make a note of the parents who share your same parenting beliefs.
 This is a very tangible benefit.
-When you make those organic connections you will automatically increase your childcare options.
-An offer to swap childcare duties is one that a single parent almost never passes up if they really trust the other parent.
+You will automatically increase your childcare options when you make those organic connections.
+An offer to swap childcare duties is one that a single parent rarely passes up if they really trust the other parent.
 Meeting other parents with children that you can babysit and vice versa is a win-win for everyone.

-The benefits of joining a single parents group extend beyond the parent and to the child as well.
+The benefits of joining a single parents group extend beyond the parent and the child.
 This is an ideal opportunity for your little one to make new friends.
 This is especially beneficial if you have just one child.

-Do you know that saying “it takes a village to raise a child?”
+Do you know that saying, “it takes a village to raise a child?”
 Well, you benefit by immersing yourself into a group “village.”
 It’s beneficial for children to have other adults around who encourage them and listen to them.
-As a member of a group for single parents, it is likely that your child will develop a bond with other parents.
+As a group member for single parents, your child will likely develop a bond with other parents.
 Having another set of adults who are available as mentors to your child is quite beneficial.
 Your child may find it easier to open up to a member of the group that they have developed an affinity for.